yikaus/weblogic-node-master/README.md

 Weblogic Node Master
 ============

-A shell command wrriten by Python manage multi instance of weblogic .
+A shell command wrriten in Python manage multi instance of weblogic .
 Enjoy